Growing Demand For Wilderness Education May Widen Learning Inequality

 Asher himself is still working on firebuilding.
 He kneels before a small bundle of tinder he's placed on a rock, using a survival tool called a ferro rod and striker to make a spark and set his tinder aflame.

 Once a spark connects to the tinder and starts to glow, Earthwork instructor Michael Haynack picks up the bundle.
 He coaches Asher on how to use a long, gentle breath to build the heat of the coal.
-Suddenly the whole bundle comes alight in Naynack's hand.
+Suddenly the whole bundle comes alight in Haynack's hand.

 "Finally!"
 Asher shouts.